-Any athlete can experience muscle spasm, but they are especially common among runners.
+Any athlete can experience muscle spasms, but they are prevalent among runners.
 If you have experienced one of these spasms before, you know how frustrating they can be, especially when you are right in the middle of a run.

 Whether you are training for a big race and are struggling with frequent muscle spasms, or you want to do everything you can to avoid experiencing one, keep reading.

-Explained below is everything you need to know about muscle spasms, as well as how runners can prevent and treat them.
+Explained below is everything you need to know about muscle spasms and how runners can prevent and treat them.